World Wide Web Inventor Warns It’s In Peril From Fake News, Government Spying

 “Even in countries where we believe governments have citizens’ best interests at heart, watching everyone, all the time is simply going too far,” Berners-Lee said.
 “It creates a chilling effect on free speech and stops the web from being used as a space to explore important topics, like sensitive health issues, sexuality or religion.”

-His comment about governments “watching everyone” was likely a reference to WikiLeaks’ recent exposure of documents that show the CIA has developed an “impressive list” of a ways to hack into the electronic devices of citizens in order to spy on them.
+His comment about governments “watching everyone” was likely a reference to WikiLeaks’ recent exposure of documents that show the CIA has developed an “impressive list” of ways to hack into the electronic devices of citizens to spy on them.

 Tim Berners-Lee: governments are ‘trampling on our rights to privacy’ https://t.co/hLgXnytxAD pic.twitter.com/57P9PzXWKI